 We aim to maximise opportunities in both the Lloyd's and Company markets and still hold true to our ethos of delivering as a high performing, financial services company.
-Our commitment to helping people prosper and transition in a changing environment, remains steadfast.

-Despite the challenging market conditions which included geo-political events and catastrophe's, the Syndicate has delivered an underwriting profit with a COR of 99.3%.
 The Syndicate will continue to look for growth where opportunities and our risk appetite allows.
 We focus on profitability, supported by our enhanced data and analytics capability, and our attention to detail in maintaining a competitive expense ratio.